-- Whitelist Greenhouse’s server IPs (if required) - see Greenhouse Server IP Addresses for the latest list
+- Allowlist Greenhouse’s server IPs (if required) - see Greenhouse Server IP Addresses for the latest list

 If you are developing an integration and do not have a Greenhouse Recruiting account, you will need assistance from a Greenhouse Recruiting user who has the developer permission Can manage All organization's API Credentials to complete the steps below.
 Any Greenhouse Recruiting user (Site Admin, Job Admin, or Basic) can be assigned a developer permission.
 Click here for more information.

 Generate Harvest API Key